ibilon/webgl2/README.md

 These can be used by adding a `using js.webgl2.ContextHelpers;`.

+You can add the define `-D webgl2_no_unsafe` to hide the unsafe raw externs and prevent their (mis)use.

 ## License

 The code is released under the MIT license, see [LICENSE.md](LICENSE.md).